-Multiple analyses, including a recent publication in Cell, have shown that REGEN-COV retains potency against the main variants of concern circulating within the U.S., including Delta (B.1.617.2; first identified in India), Gamma (P.1; first identified in Brazil) and Beta (B.1.351; first identified in South Africa).
-Consequently, REGEN-COV remains available for use across the U.S., and Regeneron will continue actively monitoring the potency of REGEN-COV against emerging variants.
+Multiple analyses have shown that the antibody cocktail retains potency against the main variants of concern circulating within the U.S., including Delta (first identified in India), Gamma (first identified in Brazil), Beta (first identified in South Africa) and Mu (first identified in Colombia), with information available in the Fact Sheet for Healthcare Providers.
+Consequently, REGEN-COV remains available for use across the U.S., and

+Regeneron will continue actively monitoring the potency of REGEN-COV against emerging variants.